vfarcic/devops26/manuscript/11-serverless.md

 Should we switch to the serverless model or stick with the static flavor we've been exploring in the previous chapters?
 The answer to that question is not as straightforward as it might seem.
 On the one hand, the serverless flavor is the present and the future.
 That's the model Jenkins X will be pushing, and that's the one that will receive most contributions.
 Judging by the previous sentence, you might conclude that it is an easy decision after all.
 Why would we use something old (static), when we can choose the new (serverless)?
 The reason why you might want to stick with the static version (for now) lies in the red lines.

-Today (April 2019), serverless Jenkins X works only in GKE and in Kubernetes platforms that use Docker Registry (not in AKS and EKS).
-Also, it supports only GitHub.
-If you're using EKS or AKS, you might need to postpone switching.
-Similarly, if you are not using GitHub (e.g., if, for example, you prefer GitLab), you are forced to wait with the adoption.
-The good news is that the team is working hard on making serverless Jenkins X work in any Kubernetes platform and with all the popular Git providers.
+Today (April 2019), serverless Jenkins X supports only GitHub.
+So, if you are not using GitHub (e.g., if, for example, you prefer GitLab), you are forced to wait with the adoption.
+The good news is that the team is working hard on making serverless Jenkins X work with all the popular Git providers.
 With that in mind, even if you cannot adopt it just yet, it might be a good idea to start learning it right away.
 If that's what you're planning to do, you'll be glad to know that the next few chapters are dedicated to serverless Jenkins X. After we master it, we'll explore the subjects that work in both flavors, and I'll make sure to stress any differences you might experience.

 Nevertheless, do not make the decision just yet.
 There are many benefits of serverless that we did not even mention.
 My job is to show you both solutions with their pros and cons.
 It's up to you to choose which one works better for you and your team.